Sesame Street, Special: Plot

 The special begins with Gladys Knight & the Pips performing the Sesame Street theme.
 Phil Donahue says Sesame Street is a place where everyone can live in perfect harmony.
-Oscar and the grouches dispute this because there isn't enough trash or arguing and too much cooperating, and Maria says everything is too nice for Oscar, and the street has the right amount of those things.
-Count von Count agrees that Sesame Street isn't perfect because there isn't enough counting.
+Oscar and the grouches dispute this because there is not enough trash or arguing and too much cooperating, and Maria says everything is too nice for Oscar, and the street has the right amount of those things.
+Count von Count agrees that Sesame Street is not perfect because there is not enough counting.
 Ernie says his Rubber Duckie wants to say something, and everyone lets him because the duckie deserves to squeak.
 A Dinger, a duck and a Honker also want to say something.
 Linda uses sign language to say that everyone on Sesame Street really likes kids; the Count agrees with Linda but still believes the street needs more counting.
 Phil leaves Sesame Street and the Count and grouches follow him.
 The Monsterpiece Theater sketch "The 39 Stairs" is repeated from a previous episode.

 Oscar is upset because Bob will sing "The People in Your Neighborhood".
 Bob is joined by tennis player Martina Navratilova, reporter Barbara Walters, and consumer advocate Ralph Nader.
 Oscar says he liked the song after it ends.
 Ernie tells Hoots the Owl that when he tries to play a saxophone, he squeaks his Rubber Duckie, so Hoots sings "Put Down the Duckie" along with several celebrities.
 Reporter Kermit the Frog wants to know why Oscar likes public television, but he does not like it.
 Kermit mentions some reasons to like public television, but Oscar prefers the opposites.
 Kermit believes that Oscar does not like public television and introduces a pledge break.
 Oscar is interested in it and Kermit says that he can watch it now.
 After the pledge drive, Oscar says he taped it.

 Three sketches from previous episodes are repeated; "Oh, How I Miss My X", "Grover the Singing and Dancing Waiter", and "Sing Your Synonyms".
 Robert MacNeil hosts a Sesame Street Special Report discussing the "cookiegate affair", where Cookie Monster was accused of stealing Susan and Gordon's cookies; Kermit is Cookie Monster's lawyer.
 James Taylor performing "Jellyman Kelly" with some kids is repeated from a previous episode.
 In "Pretty Great Performances", Placido Flamingo and the Sesame Street All-Animal Orchestra sing "Italian Street Song", conducted by Seiji Ozawa.
 More celebrities sing "Put Down the Duckie" over the credits.
 In a post-credits scene, Hoots asks Ernie to help him; every time Hoots squeaks his Rubber Duckie, he plays his saxophone too.
 Ernie tells Hoots, "you gotta put down the saxophone if you wanna squeak your duckie!"